braden126/RuneScape-Data-Scraping-and-Cleaning/README.md

 •	webscrapescript.R - standalone code to scrape/clean the data and store it in .CSV file

-•	AutomateScrape.R - code using the taskscheduleR package to scrape and update .CSV file at scheduled times
+•	AutomateScrape.R - code using the taskscheduleR package to run the webscrapescript.R script at scheduled times and add the data to a .CSV file